woody34/toadify/DEMO.md

 #### data

-The data option on your comonent instance is where the components local state lives.
-The data object's values are reactive due to some magic that occcurs under the hood.
+The data option on your component instance is where the components local state lives.
+The data object's values are reactive due to some Vue magic that occurs under the hood.

 When instantiated, every key on the root of your data object has getter and setter descriptors added to them to make them reactive!